leorickli/wordpress-aws/16 - Creating an Auto Scaling Group.md

 ![Screenshot 2023-05-29 at 21 50 27](https://github.com/leorickli/wordpress-aws/assets/106999054/eb584a29-ff2a-4844-8d7a-70abd068005a)

 On "Applications and OS images", select "Amazon Linux" > "Amazon Linux 2 AMI (HVM)", on "Instance type", select "t2.micro" (the free one) and on "Key pair (login)", select the key pair that we created.
-This is just because we still have that key but we don't actually have to use it since we are using Session Manager to have access to our instances.
+This is just because we still have that key, but we don't actually have to use it since we are using Session Manager to have access to our instances.

 ![Screenshot 2023-05-29 at 21 52 34](https://github.com/leorickli/wordpress-aws/assets/106999054/1c1126ab-12cc-4422-acb0-1e469fe8bc40)
 ![Screenshot 2023-05-29 at 21 52 54](https://github.com/leorickli/wordpress-aws/assets/106999054/d49621eb-2304-4fa0-8f2f-fe802ca673b9)